lab-medvedeva/Hobotnica-main/README.md

 ## Installation
 The current recommended way is cloning this repo and executing:
-`R CMD INSTALL --no-multiarch --with-keep.source Hobotnica`
+`R CMD INSTALL --no-multiarch --with-keep.source .`
+in it.